abhishekrajsingh25/Forever_E-Commerce/README.md

 2. Enter a username and choose a room to join.
 3. Start chatting in real time with others in the same room.

+## Deployment

+- The frontend can be deployed using Vercel.
+- The backend can be deployed using Vercel.
+- The admin can be deployed using Vercel.
+- MongoDB can be hosted on MongoDB Atlas.

 ## Contributing